Alan Eckford: Battle of Britain

 Now under the command of Squadron Leader Douglas Bader and based at Coltishall, No. 242 Squadron was brought back up to strength and resumed operations on 9 July.
 Eckford intercepted and damaged a Heinkel He 111 medium bomber off Yarmouth the next day.
 He was posted back to No. 32 Squadron, flying from Biggin Hill, towards the end of the month.
 By this time, the Battle of Britain was well underway, and Eckford and the other pilots of the squadron flew several sorties daily to intercept incoming Luftwaffe bomber raids.
-On 18 August he destroyed a Junkers Ju 88 and a Dornier Do 17, both bombers and the latter attacking the airfield at Kenley, on separate sorties.
+On 18 August, what is now known as The Hardest Day, he destroyed a Junkers Ju 88 and a Dornier Do 17, both bombers and the latter attacking the airfield at Kenley, on separate sorties.
 He damaged a He 111 on 26 August.

 Promoted to flying officer in early September, Eckford was transferred to No. 253 Squadron later that month.
 The squadron operated Hurricanes from Kenley and faced heavy attacks by the Luftwaffe.
 He destroyed a Messerschmitt Bf 110 heavy fighter over Maidstone on 27 September.
 Regular patrolling continued into October, including one at night over London, and he shot down a Bf 109 over Kent on the last day of the month.

 Although the Battle of Britain was largely over by November, Eckford was still heavily engaged in patrols, shooting down a Bf 109 near Dungeness on 5 November.
 He shared in the destruction of a Do 17, and damaged another, on 22 November near Newhaven.
 The following day, while flying to the west of Cap Gris-Nez, he destroyed a Bf 109.
 On another sortie the same day, he claimed a second Bf 109 as probably destroyed.

 No. 253 Squadron was briefly rested at the end of November but was brought back into service in early December, mainly on patrols with many being uneventful.
-Later in the month, Eckford's award of a Distinguished Flying Cross was announced.
+Later in the month, Eckford's award of the Distinguished Flying Cross (DFC) was announced.
 The citation, published in The London Gazette, read: